Stretch your legs!

-There's nothing sadder than sitting around in an office all day when the sun is blazing outside, so do yourself (and your health!) a favour, by getting out in the great unknown (more commonly called Regent's Park) and getting some fresh air.
-It's good for you, promise!
+If you’re feeling inspired (and well!), do yourself (and your health!) a favour, by getting out in the great unknown (more commonly called Regent’s Park) and get some fresh air.
+It’s good for you, promise!

 - Start at Regent’s Park tube station (on the Bakerloo line).
 This walk takes you clockwise around the royal grounds that were originally used for hunting by Henry VIII.
 Head inside and follow the footpath to the left.